Faizan64/CI-CD-deployment-using-AWS-services/README.md

 ## Build project using AWS codeBuild
 - Create build project and give all the details while in the source you need to give the source provider as github.
-- Then it will give an option to connect to your personal repo after all the credentials.
+- Then it will give an option to connect to your personal repo you provide credentials.
 - Select the repo you want to use in the project and your repo is connected to AWS.
 - Give a new service role it will automatically creates a new service role in IAM
 - Then you have to insert some build command or you can just create buildspec.yml file in your editor and your project is created.